Fill out your divorce forms

 Same-sex couples

-If you married in California, but now live somewhere that doesn't allow divorces for same-sex couples, you can file for divorce in the county you married.
-The court can end your marriage, but may not be able to make decisions about property, support, or children.
-Check with a lawyer to find out more.
+⚠️ The court can end your marriage, but it may not be able to make decisions about property, support, or children.
+Talk to a lawyer to learn more.

 Domestic partners

-If it’s not registered in California, you will need to meet the residency requirement.
+If your domestic partnership isn’t registered in California, you’ll need to meet the residency requirement to file.

 • Fill out forms